-Illegal wildlife trafficking is among the 5 most lucrative crimes in the world, worth an estimated US \$23 billion, and impacting more than 7,000 species of animals (citation?).
+Illegal wildlife trafficking is among the 5 most lucrative crimes in the world, worth an estimated US \$23 billion, and impacting more than 7,000 species of animals.

+Seaports are key gateways for wildlife smugglers, who use shipping containers to move their illicit products alongside legitimate cargo, with minimal risk of interception.
 A significant level of the illegal wildlife trade is conducted through maritime trafficking.
 Criminal networks take advantage of loopholes in the shipping industry and the high volume of container traffic to move their illicit goods undetected through Africa's seaports into markets in Asia, where the majority of consumer demand for illicit wildlife products lies.